0 schools selected

 Unified Improvement Planning was introduced in 2009 to streamline improvement planning components of state and federal accountability requirements.
 Based on the Colorado Achievement Plan for Kids (SB212-08), the primary purpose of improvement planning is to align efforts to: Ensure all students exit the K-12 education system ready for post-secondary education,...

-Significant Gap in Subgroup Status for Math, ELA (Emphasis on Students on IEPs)
+Achievement Gap in Subgroup Status for Math, ELA (Emphasis on Students on IEPs)

 Low Student Achievement in Math